wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: use nextgen2's unserialize function to query metadata during bulk optimize
 * added: Polish translation
 * updated: Dutch and Romanian translations
+* updated: Tutorial videos on the Installation page have updated finally

 = 1.9.3 =
 * added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool